 Q3.
 Are bidets expensive?

-There is a wide range of options available on the market, from a low-tech bidet that simply attaches to your toilet seat to a high-end bidet with a heated seat and built-in dryer.
+When it comes to a bidet, there is a wide range of options available on the market, from a low-tech bidet that simply attaches to your toilet seat to a high-end bidet with a heated seat and built-in dryer.
 As you might expect, the cost of a bidet can vary widely, with low-end models selling for as little as $20 and top-of-the-line units costing upwards of $1,000.
 But whether you're looking for a simple way to improve your personal hygiene or you're aiming for a luxurious bathroom experience, there's a bidet out there to suit your needs and budget.

 So, if you're wondering whether bidets are expensive, the answer is that it depends on what you're looking for.
 Whether you opt for a low-tech attachment or a high-end model with all the bells and whistles, bidets can be an affordable way to upgrade your bathroom.